Proceed with caution

 Found on toothpaste, toothbrushes, mouthwash and sugar-free chewing gum, the Australian Dental Association Seal of Approval recognises products that are safe and effective and ensures that any advertising claims made about the products have been substantiated.
 Companies pay for assessment and there's an annual licensing fee, which is designed to cover costs rather than raise funds.

-Recommended by Swedish Asthma and Allergy Association
+Swedish Asthma and Allergy Association

 The Swedish Asthma and Allergy Association provides information about the prevention of asthma and allergies.
 It has a product assessment program – with assessments based on research results, analyses and the formula for the actual product.
 These are conducted by its Product Council, which includes specialists in medicine, chemistry and technology.